eriklennstrom/vs-foam-interns/src/visual-components/font-system.md

 valid font sizes are: `h1` , `h2` , `h3` , `h4` , `h5`, `body1`, `subtitle1`, `body2`, `subtitle2`, `small`, `.overline`

+`.uppercase` changes all input to uppercase letters `.lowercase` changes all input to lowercase letters

 replace FONT-SIZE with any of these variables